 Comparing Help Desk vs. Desktop Support

-Enterprises in countless industries are deriving vast and growing revenue from online traffic, with e-commerce sales projected to increase by $1.6 trillion in just three years (2024 to 2027).
+Enterprises across industries are deriving vast and growing revenue from online traffic, with e-commerce sales projected to increase by $1.6 trillion from 2024 to 2027.
 Along with this boost in revenue comes a need for professional IT, such as technical support services.
 Not surprisingly, experts expect the market for managed IT services to increase by nearly 25%.
 If you’re embracing digital operations, should you invest in help desk or desktop support services for your IT needs?

 WHAT ARE THE MAIN DIFFERENCES BETWEEN HELP DESK AND DESKTOP SUPPORT PROFESSIONALS?